2001-Mon Feb 20 06:07:31 MST 2017

 like children, or is it afraid of them?
 These are traits you’ll want to consider before making a final choice to help ensure that particular pet is right for you.

-cats, several exotic species (particularly medium-to-large-size parrots; certain turtles, tortoises and other reptiles; and some species of rodents, such as chinchillas) may
+dogs and cats, several exotic species (particularly medium-to-large-size parrots; certain turtles, tortoises and other reptiles; and some species of rodents, such as chinchillas) may

 live a very long time — some for decades.
 So if you are considering adopting one of these animals as a pet, you’ll want to think about who will care for this animal over the long term and whether you have the finances and the time to do so.
 Exotic pets are a big investment of both time and money.
 Don’t get caught with only short-term planning!

 Don’t forget this very important step.
-The first thing that most new
+The first thing that most new dog and

-dog and cat owners do after bringing their pets home from the shelter (or at least we hope they do!) is call their veterinarian to
+cat owners do after bringing their pets home from the shelter (or at least we hope they do!) is call their veterinarian to

 set up an appointment for a checkup.
 It’s also a good idea to keep a new pet away from any existing pets until it’s been examined.
 Unfortunately, new exotic pet owners